- Some users have reported audio delays when watching Twitch streams, but they can be solved in just a few minutes.

 After disabling this feature, the problems with audio delay in Twitch should be gone.
 Bear in mind that your system might boot slightly slower after disabling this feature.

-- Open OBS and in the main screen click the Gear
+- On the main screen, click on the Gear icon.

-- Now locate Use device timestamps option and disable it.
+- Now locate the Use device timestamps option and disable it.

 After doing that, check if the problem is resolved.
 If this feature is already disabled, try enabling it and check if that solves your problem.